Norvasc, tablets 5 mg 30 pcs

 Interaction

-There have been no studies of concomitant use of amlodipine and cyclosporine in healthy volunteers and all groups of patients, except for patients after kidney transplantation.
-Various studies on the interaction of amlodipine with cyclosporine in patients after kidney transplantation show that the use of this combination may not lead to any effect or increase the Cmin of cyclosporine to varying degrees up to 40%.
-These data should be taken into account and cyclosporine concentrations should be monitored in this group of patients when concomitant use of cyclosporine and amlodipine.
+Studies of the simultaneous use of amlodipine and cyclosporine in healthy volunteers and all groups of patients, with the exception of patients after kidney transplantation, have not been conducted.
+Various studies of the interaction of amlodipine with cyclosporine in patients after kidney transplantation show that the use of this combination may not lead to any effect, or increase the minimum concentration of cyclosporine to varying degrees, up to 40%.
+These data should be taken into account and cyclosporine concentrations should be monitored in this group of patients when cyclosporine and amlodipine are used concomitantly.
+Does not affect the serum concentration of digoxin and its renal clearance.

 Cimetidine does not affect the pharmacokinetics of amlodipine.